andresr27/flask-demo-service/README.md

 - Basic Liveness/Readyness checks
 - Structured json logging
 - Expose metric for Prometheus - To Do
-- Canary deployment with Actions - To Do
+- Canary deployment with GH Actions - To Do
 - Validate metrics with Zabbix - To Do
 - Send logs to Opensearch - To Do
+- Prod environment in EKS - To Do